aleksanderson/sdapi-client/README.md

 # sdapi-client

-Promised based client for Salesforce Commerce Cloud Debugger API
+Client for Salesforce Commerce Cloud Debugger API which abstracts away a RESTful nature of the API and provides promised based way to interact with it

 ## Configuration